labex-labs/open-source-labs/git/30-seconds-of-git/challenge-create-fixup-commit/step1.md

 To complete this challenge, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.

+1. Clone the repository, navigate to the directory and configure the identity.
-1. Create a `hello.txt` file, write "hello,world" in it and add it to the staging area.
+2. Create a `hello.txt` file, write "hello,world" in it and add it to the staging area.
-2. Create a fixup commit for the hash of the "Added file1.txt" commit message.
+3. Create a fixup commit for the hash of the "Added file1.txt" commit message.
-3. Once you have created the fixup commit, you can automatically merge the fixup commit with the original commit during the next rebase.
+4. Once you have created the fixup commit, you can automatically merge the fixup commit with the original commit during the next rebase.
 When opening the interactive editor, you don't need to change the text and save to exit.

 This is the result of running the `git show HEAD~1` command:
 ```shell